Trump hollows out USAID. Who will miss it most?

 Jacob Turcotte and Ryan Lenora Brown/Staff

 A few USAID-funded projects have now received an “emergency humanitarian waiver” to continue operations, though it remains unclear to many whether they qualify.
-At the same time, two trade unions representing USAID workers have filed a suit against the government, arguing the jettisoning of the organization's staff and projects is unconstitutional.
+At the same time, a legal challenge to determine if the sudden dismissal of most of the USAID workforce was legal is ongoing.

 For his part, Mr. Trump has promised that the upheaval at USAID will not spell a total end to U.S. foreign assistance.